How to start a website with WordPress

 With the “free” and “personal” plans, you are limited to 15 free themes provided (although, there’s more than 15 because you will likely have access to last year’s themes as well).
 This makes your choice relatively simple.

 You will notice there are themes that support different niches.
-You will find a few for blogging, a theme for music and education, a newsletter, several product-focused themes, and a couple of portfolio themes.
+There are WordPress themes for blogging, music, education, a newsletter, several product-focused themes, and a couple of portfolio themes.
 Don’t be fooled.
-Simply activating the theme doesn’t create your site look like the beautiful pictures.
+Simply activating the theme doesn’t make your site look like the beautiful pictures.
 There is customization required.

 With a “premium” or higher subscription, you can use themes labeled “free” or “premium”.
 You also have the mysterious button in the top right corner of the theme selection screen that says “Install New Theme”.
 This is the rabbit hole that I mentioned earlier.

 Clicking “Install New Theme” shows you a few thousand WordPress.org themes.
 The “free” and “premium” themes I mentioned above are built by WordPress.
-The WordPress.org themes are typically built by a company that designs WordPress themes to sell.
-With Premium and higher subscriptions, you have access to these themes for free, however there is often a subscription fee to unlock all the features of the theme.
+The WordPress.org themes are typically built by a third-party company that designs WordPress themes to sell.
+With Premium and higher subscriptions, you have access to these themes for free, however, many have a subscription fee to unlock all the features of the theme.
 Make sure you read the description.

 Are you blogging?
 Which blog template appeals to you visually?
 Look at the fonts and the colors.
 Look at how others have used it.
 Check out the “live demo” to see it in action.